marneu/Zentyal_TB_autoconfig/README.md

 > cd C:\Program Files (x86)\Mozilla Thunderbird\

+(keep the structure below /win/, these dirs should all exist already.)
+And then recreate a basic Thunderbird user dir within %APPDATA%

 > thunderbird -CreateProfile "%USERNAME% %APPDIR%"

 Execute Thunderbird from the desktop and acknowledge all certificates, enter your identification and so on.